e-inwork-com/go-profile-service/README.md

 # [e-inwork.com](https://e-inwork.com)

-## Getting Started
+## Getting Started - Golang Profile Microservice
-### Settings up Docker environment & run this microservice together with the [the Golang User Service](https://github.com/e-inwork-com/go-user-service)
+### Run the Golang Profile Microservice and the [the Golang User Service](https://github.com/e-inwork-com/go-user-service)
-#### This application will run two different microservices in the two different ports 4000 & 40001.
+#### The application will run two different microservices in one port 8000 using [Envoy](https://www.envoyproxy.io).
 For more detail, it can check on [docker-compose.py](https://github.com/e-inwork-com/go-user-service/blob/master/docker-compose.yml).
 1. Install Docker
     - https://docs.docker.com/get-docker/
 2. Git clone this repository to your localhost, and from the terminal run below command: